hl7au/au-fhir-base/input/pagecontent/sexgender.md

     </tbody>
   </table>

-Example: Patient resource with Name to Use
+Example: Patient resource with recorded gender from a passport
 ~~~
 {
   "resourceType" : "Patient",